 Sometimes, an SD card will mount as read-only, preventing you from adding or modifying files.
 Possible reasons include:

-• Physical Write Protection Switch: Many SD cards have a small switch on the side that can lock the card to prevent writing.
+- Physical Write Protection Switch: Many cards have a small switch on the side that can lock the card to prevent writing.
 Make sure the switch is set to unlock.

-• File System Compatibility: If the card uses a Windows-only file system (like NTFS), macOS may not be able to write to it.
+- File System Compatibility: If the card uses a Windows-only file system (like NTFS), macOS may not be able to write to it.
 Reformatting the card to ExFAT can resolve this issue.
-If you want to read-write NTFS SD card on your Mac, download and install an NTFS driver and use it to enable writable for NTFS devices.
+If you want to read-write NTFS SD card on your Mac, download and install an NTFS driver for Mac and use it to enable writable for NTFS devices.

 Resolve Corrupted or Unmountable SD Cards:

-• Run First Aid: Open Disk Utility, select the SD card, and click First Aid to check for errors and repair them.
+- Run First Aid: Open Disk Utility, select the card, and click First Aid to check for errors and repair them.

-• Reformat the SD Card: If First Aid doesn't solve the problem, you may need to reformat the SD card (following the steps in Section 5).
+- Reformat the Card: If First Aid doesn't solve the problem, you may need to reformat the card.

-How to Recover Deleted/Formatted or Lost Data from SD Card on Mac?
+How to Recover Lost Data from SD Card on Mac?

 Data loss can happen on any device including SD card.
 Mac data recovery software - such as Donemax Data Recovery for Mac can help you securely and quickly recover deleted, formatted and lost data from the SD card on your Mac.

 Step 2.
-Open Donemax Data Recovery for Mac, select the SD card to start data recovery.
+Open Donemax Data Recovery for Mac, select the card to start data recovery.

 Step 3.
-Click on Scan button to deeply scan the SD card and find all recoverable files.
+Click on Scan button to deeply scan the card and find all recoverable files.

 Step 4.
 Once the scan is completed, you can preview all the recoverable files.
 Then select the wanted files, click on Recover button to save them.